ESuth/sem/use-cases/use-case-28.md

 GOAL IN CONTEXT

-	generate a report of the top N populated cities in a district where N is provided by the user
+	 generate a report of the top N populated cities in a continent where N is provided by the user

 SCOPE